linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/A Primer on Sponsored Repo.md

 Sponsor's reply: a website in which a sponsor's non-dealer partners sell fixed income Cheating Corporation's (FICC) closed-ended platform—a system that provides the same level of information as the FICC.

-In a typical matched-backs resale, this dealer would borrow  $100 from a cash transfer bank (e.g., a money market fund) and then he could sell the proceeds to a cash transfer bank (e.g., a hedge fund) in exchange for collateral.
-As part of this, his dealer would have to put up his own capital against$ 100 of repayment.
+In a typical matched-backs resale, this dealer would borrow  \$100 from a cash transfer bank (e.g., a money market fund) and then he could sell the proceeds to a cash transfer bank (e.g., a hedge fund) in exchange for collateral.
+As part of this, his dealer would have to put up his own capital against\$ 100 of repayment.

 In sponsored eyes, IFC Intermediate divides both sides of the trade, thereby allowing sales to net the transactions of against each other.
 This means the amount of capital banks have to hold is greatly decreased, allowing sales to provide more balance sheet to clients or deploy capital towards other operations.